CW1224/Delicious-Chinese-Cuisine-in-Dublin/readme.md

     - Village by <a href="https://pixabay.com/users/htb888-14650717/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4717743">波 胡</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4717743">Pixabay</a>
     - City by <a href="https://pixabay.com/users/jcx516-2412606/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=6156596">琛茜 蒋</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=6156596">Pixabay</a>

 * For the navigation link, the youtube channel https://www.youtube.com/watch?v=oLgtucwjVII was used and modified.
+I used his code initially but my results were different to his due to the amount of other styles I've added in beforehand.
+So I adjusted his original code and made it adjust to my website.
 * For the Readme file, reference of https://github.com/dhakal79/Portfolio-project-MS1 was considered.
 * The majority of dishes that I have on this menu came from my father.
 He is a chef and he has made beautiful chinese cuisine for our family overr the years.
 Some of these dishes can also be found in chinese restaurants all over Dublin.
 * The fa-solid fa-bars-staggered came from Font Awesome.